YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     <tr><td><code>false</code></td><td><code>false</code></td><td><code>true</code></td></tr>
     </table>

-10. When a player did not send a valid profile during login<br>
+10. When a player did not send a valid profile during login.<br>
   (this usually indicates a hacker is trying to flood your server's joining capacity)

     <table>